-If the answer is 'no' you must also ask:
+If the answer is 'no', you must also ask:

-'Have you already voted as proxy at this election or any other police and crime commissioner election for which the day of poll is today, whether here or elsewhere in this police area or in any other police area, on behalf of four or more electors?'
+'Have you already voted as proxy at this election, whether here or elsewhere in this constituency or in any other constituency, on behalf of four or more electors?'

-If the answer is yes, a ballot paper must not be issued.
+If the answer to this question is 'yes' a ballot paper must be issued.

-If the answer to this question is 'no' then ask:
+If, however, the answer is 'no', then ask:

-'Have you already voted as a proxy at this election or any other police and crime commissioner election for which the day of poll is today, whether here or elsewhere in this police area or in any other police area, on behalf of two or more electors?'
+'Have you already voted as proxy at this election, whether here or elsewhere in this constituency or in any other constituency, on behalf of two or more electors?'

-If the answer is no, an ordinary or tendered ballot paper must be issued as appropriate.
+If the answer to this question is 'no', an ordinary or tendered ballot paper must be issued as appropriate.